 How does the Earth ‘work’?
 Is there any chance of an earthquake in the Netherlands?
 How long will there be clean drinking water for everybody?
 Earth scientists study mountains, fossils, minerals, icecaps, rivers and oceans in order to understand how the earth fits together as a system.
 Whether you are delving into geological history or examining present-day consequences, understanding System Earth is the key.

 Genomics pioneer Craig Venter declared in 1998: "We are now starting the century of biology".
 Thanks to the genomics revolution, we now know a great deal more about the evolutionary connection between humans, animals and plants.
 And this evolution is still in progress everywhere around us!
 Which discoveries are still to be expected?
-What is the relation between evolution and philosophy of life?
-Evolution is a central theme in the biology programme at VU University Amsterdam.
+Evolution is a central theme in the Biology programme at VU University Amsterdam.